 (2) The wounded and sick shall be collected and cared for.
 An impartial humanitarian body, such as the International Committee of the Red Cross, may offer its services to the Parties to the conflict.
 The Parties to the conflict should further endeavour to bring into force, by means of special agreements, all or part of the other provisions of the present Convention.
-The application of the preceding provisions shall not affect the legal status of the Parties to the conflict, at http://www.icrc.org/ihl.nsf/FULL/365?OpenDocument.
+The application of the preceding provisions shall not affect the legal status of the Parties to the conflict.

-67 The jus in bello are often construed as the merging of two streams of law emerging from conferences in Geneva (1863, 1949) and at the Hague (1899, 1907), determining respectively the rights and responsibilities of belligerents in the conduct of hostilities and the restrictions on the means and methods of warfare.
-See Geoffrey Corn and Eric Talbot Jensen, Untying the Gordian Knot: A Proposal for Determining Applicability of the Laws of War to the War on Terror, 81 TEMP.
-L. REV. 787, 791-795 (2008); for a critique of this position, see Dinstein (2004), supra note 14, at 12-14.
+53. The jus in bello are often construed as the merging of two streams of law emerging from conferences in Geneva (1863, 1949) and at the Hague (1899, 1907), determining respectively the rights and responsibilities of belligerents in the conduct of hostilities and the restrictions on the means and methods of warfare.
+See Geoffrey Corn & Eric Talbot Jensen, Untying the Gordian Knot: A Proposal for Determining Applicability of the Laws of War to the War on Terror, 81 TEMP.
+L. REV. 787, 791-95 (2008); DINSTEIN, supra note 14, at 12-14 (critiquing this position).